-Typically, FortiGuard security subscription services and FortiCare technical support services are purchased along with our physical products and software licenses, most frequently as part of a bundle offering that includes hardware and services functionality.
+Typically, FortiGuard and FortiCare subscription services are purchased along with our physical products and software licenses, most frequently as part of a bundle offering that includes hardware and services functionality.
 We generally invoice at the time of our sale for the total price of the products and security and technical support services, and the invoice is payable within 30 to 90 days.
 We also invoice certain software licenses and services on a monthly basis.

-We generally recognize product revenue up front, and recognize revenue for the sale of new and the renewal of existing FortiGuard security subscription services and FortiCare technical support services contracts ratably.
+We generally recognize product revenue up front, and recognize revenue for the sale of new and the renewal of existing FortiGuard and FortiCare subscription services contracts ratably.
 We recognize revenue for certain software licenses up front as product revenue and, to a lesser extent, recognize other software licenses over the term of the agreement as services revenue.
 We recognize the security and support revenue over the service period, which is typically one to three years, but can be as long as five years.
 Sales of new and renewal services are a source of recurring revenue and increase our deferred revenue balance, which has contributed to our positive cash flow from operations.